- 1.0: November 5, 2019, Initial release

 - 1.2: November 6, 2019, Added CVE ID, corrected links to patches, clarified affected versions

 Arbitrary command injection vulnerability in the Veritas Access and Access Appliance.

 ||Arbitrary command injection vulnerability in the Cluster Server component of Veritas InfoScale included in Veritas Flex Appliance allows an unauthenticated remote attacker to execute arbitrary commands as root.

-There is a command injection vulnerability in the Cluster Server component of an affected product when a cluster is configured in the non-secure mode.
-This vulnerability allows an unauthenticated remote attacker to execute arbitrary commands as either root or administrator on the system potentially allowing the attacker to take control of the system.
+There is an arbitrary command injection vulnerability in the Cluster Server (VCS) component of Veritas InfoScale that is included in Veritas Access and Access Appliance.
+This vulnerability allows an unauthenticated remote attacker to execute arbitrary commands on the host system or appliance as root, potentially allowing an attacker to take complete control of the system.

 CVSS v3 Base Score: 9.8 (AV:N/AC:L/PR:H/UI:N/S:C/C:H/I:H/A:H)

 - Access 7.4.2 and earlier only if the customer has manually unblocked port 14150.
 The default configuration blocks that port and is therefore secure.

 - Access Appliance before 126.96.36.199.
 Port 14150 is blocked starting with 188.8.131.52 and is therefore secure.